 and elsewhere, and were happy with the response.
 In the end, we organized a Zoom panel of five alumni from those classes.
 They are living proof that you can start in hard times and come out just fine.

-I was struck by how generally optimistic the alumni were about environmental hiring, even in the short and medium term; and how closely aligned their advice to the classes of 2020 and 2021 was to the strategies we focus on at the Career Development Office.
+I was struck by how generally optimistic the alumni were about environmental hiring, even in the short and medium term; and how closely aligned their advice to the classes of 2020 and 2021 was to the strategies we focus on at the Office of Career and Professional Development.
 They were in agreement that getting through the current moment would require at least three things:

 Play the long game.
 Where you start doesn’t have to determine where you finish, or even your next step.